Category:134 Engineering Professional Services

 - 3. The PSC chair approves the selection of consultants for specific work categories in each district/division.

 - 4. Only Approved Pre-Qualified Consultants are eligible for Master Agreement.
-The pre-qualification information includes a schedule of hourly billing rates that are attached to the agreement as Exhibit 1.
-The pre-qualification process also includes a review of the firm’s overhead rates used to determine their hourly billing rates.
+The pre-qualification process also includes a review of the firm’s overhead rates.

-- 5. The master agreement will include hourly rates for each type of employee and each type of service.
-Since the amount of future services to be performed under the agreement is unknown, the allowable profit based upon direct labor cost is limited to 12 percent.
+- 5. Since the amount of future services to be performed under the agreement is unknown, the allowable profit based upon direct labor cost is limited to 12 percent.

-- 6. The Design Division develops a “Master Hourly Rate Agreement” to be executed by the selected consultant(s).
-This agreement outlines the basic conditions of the contractual relationship and specifies work category, billing rates, and overhead rates.
-The master agreement is the foundation for a Memorandum of Understanding (MOU) that the district later executes with a consultant to address the need for a specific scope of services in a specific work category.
+- 6. The Design Division develops a “Master Agreement” to be executed by the approved consultant(s).
+This agreement outlines the basic conditions of the contractual relationship and specifies the work category.
+The Master Agreement is the foundation for a Memorandum of Understanding (MOU) that the district or division later executes with a consultant to address the need for a specific scope of services in a specific work category.

-- 7. Design Division instructs the consultant to submit two executed copies of the master agreement.
+- 7. Design Division instructs the consultant to submit two executed copies of the Master Agreement.
 The Design Division forwards the agreement to the CCO for approval as to form, then to the Commission Secretary for execution.
-Once MoDOT executes the agreement, the Commission Secretary retains one copy and returns the remaining copies to the Design Division.
+Once MoDOT executes the Master Agreement, the Commission Secretary retains one copy and returns the remaining copy to the Design Division.
 Design then distributes copies as detailed in EPG 134.4 Contract Approval, Execution and Distribution.

-The district then follows the procedures below for executing individual MOUs to obtain services as the need arises.
+The district or division then follows the procedures below for executing individual MOUs to obtain services as the need arises.

-- 1. As of Jan 15, 2014, all MOUs will be federally funded, therefore, the PM/CA must choose the federal MOU contract from CCO's Intranet page.
+- 1. As of Jan 15, 2014, all MOUs will be federally funded, therefore, the Project Manager/Contract Administrator (PM/CA) must choose the federal MOU contract from CCO’s SharePoint site.

-- 2. If the prime consultant or any sub-consultants are DBE firms, the DBE section must be filled out.
+- 3. If the prime consultant or any sub-consultants are DBE firms, the DBE section must be filled out.
 If the prime or subs are not DBE firms, the DBE section can be left blank.
-MoDOT has a programmatic DBE goal of 13.5% for all consultant contracts statewide each year.

-- 3. PM/CA will send the MOU to the consultant for execution.
+- 4. The PM/CA will send the MOU to the consultant for execution.

-- 4. The District Engineer or division engineer will execute the MOU as described in MHTC Policy "Delegation of Authority for Approval and Execution of Documents".
+- 5. The respective District Engineer or division engineer will execute the MOU as described in MHTC Policy "Delegation of Authority for Approval and Execution of Documents".

 - Design, via email group "CODEPSCReview"

 - Financial Services, via email group "Obligate".
-Note: The PM/CA MUST wait for federal funds obligation before issuing the NTP to the consultant.
-Central Office - FS will send an email notification to the PM/CA indicating the obligation.
+Note: The PM/CA MUST wait for obligation of federal funds before issuing the Notice To Proceed (NTP) to the consultant.
+Central Office - FS will send an email notification to the PM/CA indicating the obligation is complete.

 134.3 Consultant Contract Negotiation